jbhayback/segregation_models/README.md

 # Segregation Models
+## Introduction
-## Index of Dissimilarity (D) : Segregation Model
+### Index of Dissimilarity (D) : Segregation Model
 The Index of Dissimilarity is the most common measure of segregation.
 Although it has imitations, it is relatively easy to calculate and to interpret.

-## Schelling's Segregation Model
+### Schelling's Segregation Model
 Schelling's model is the mathematical version of the saying "birds of the same feather flocks together".
 In this simulation, an agent is happy or satisfied id its closest neighbor is the same class as to itself.

 ## Instructions to run the application
-1. This application is executed and wrapped via Streamlit.
+1. This application is executed and wrapped via [Streamlit](https://www.streamlit.io/).
 2. There are 2 methods to run it:
    - Docker container
    - Command Line Interface/Terminal

 ### Docker container
 Prerequisites:
-1. Your testing environment should have Docker installed.
+1. Your testing environment should have Docker installed already.
 2. Docker daemon service is running.
 *To know more about docker, visit [Docker website](https://docs.docker.com/)*